Ida deals new blow to Louisiana schools struggling to reopen | Times Leader

 After a year and a half of pandemic disruptions that drove children from schools and pulled down test scores, at least 169,000 Louisiana children are out of class again, their studies derailed by the storm.
 The hurricane followed a rocky reopening in August that led to more COVID-19 infections and classroom closures, and now it will be weeks before some students go back again.

+The latest state standardized test scores, released in August, among students across Louisiana, blamed largely on disruptions from COVID-19.
+Younger and poorer children fared worst, as did members of minority groups and those with English as a second language.

+The state’s education superintendent, Cade Brumley, acknowledged that students “did lose a little bit” and that Ida dealt another blow.
+A quarter-million students’ schools remained shuttered Friday, but classes for 81,000 children were to reopen Monday, according to the education department.
+Brumley said the rest would likely be back in a matter of weeks.

-In the most devastated areas, returning to class requires not only schools be repaired or temporary classrooms set up, but for students and staff scattered around the country to come back.
+But in the most devastated areas, returning to class requires not only schools to be repaired or temporary classrooms to be set up, but for students and staff scattered around the country to come back to Louisiana.
 That means they must have .
-Buses must run, cafeterias must be stocked with food and on and on.
+Buses also have to run, and cafeterias must be stocked with food and people to serve it, and so on.

-After the storm destroyed their house in Dulac, a stretch of Cajun country swampland, 43-year-old Penny Verdin’s two children and a nephew she cares for began living in their car, along with a gecko, a hamster and a squirrel named Honey.
-They hope to use some lumber and tin from the carcass of their home to fashion a new shack.
+After the storm destroyed their house in Dulac, a stretch of Cajun country swampland, Penny Verdin’s two children and a nephew she cares for began cramming each night into a car, along with a gecko, a hamster and a squirrel named Honey.
+They hope to use some lumber and tin from the carcass of their home to fashion a new shack they can stay in.

-After a year in which nearly the whole family fell sick with COVID-19 and Verdin’s disability checks were suddenly halted, she’s worried about them falling behind in their studies.
+The children are smiling, one doing handstands on the soggy lawn, another fishing a 3-foot gator out of a creek, but Verdin, 43, says they’ve been shaken up by the storm.
+After a year in which nearly the whole family fell sick with COVID-19 and her disability checks were suddenly halted, she’s worried about them falling behind in their studies.

 “It’s going to be a big catch-up,” she says.